apache/celeborn-website/docs/community/pmc.md

 | Yu Li        |

-## Become A Podling PMC member of Apache Celeborn™
+## Become A PMC member of Apache Celeborn™
-Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache Celeborn Podling PMC(PPMC) member.
+Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache Celeborn PMC member.
 The CoPDoC is an acronym from ASF to describe how we recognize your contributions not only by code.

 - Community - You can join us via our mailing list, issue trackers, discussions page to interact with community members, and share vision and knowledge
 - Project - a clear vision and consensus are needed